 Yes, dogs are susceptible to many of the same cancers that affect people.
 For example, dogs are the only nonhuman species who can get prostate cancer.
-According to the National Cancer Institute, approximately six-million new cancer diagnoses are made in dogs each year.
-Since not all pets receive medical care or a definitive cancer diagnosis, this number would likely rise if every pet saw a veterinarian annually.
-Taking this into consideration, the Veterinary Cancer Society estimates one in four dogs will develop cancer at some point, and almost 50% of dogs over age 10 will develop cancer.
-Fortunately, half of all canine cancers are treatable if caught early enough, and new treatments and cures are continuously being researched.
+According to the National Cancer Institute, approximately 6 million new cancer diagnoses are made in dogs each year.
+Since not all pets receive medical care or a definitive cancer diagnosis, this number likely would rise if every pet saw a veterinarian annually.
+Taking this into consideration, the Veterinary Cancer Society estimates 1 in 4 dogs will develop cancer at some point, and almost 50% of dogs over age 10 will develop cancer.
+Fortunately, half of all canine cancers are treatable if caught early enough and new treatments are continuously being researched.

 What kinds of cancer are most common in dogs?